 Do you have questions about expunging your record in Oregon?
 We are here to help!
 Below you will find answers to the most commonly asked questions regarding record expungement.
 We offer even an Oregon record expungement service for when you are ready to put your past behind you.
 Not sure if you are eligible for expungement?
 Take our free online test to quickly and easily find out!

 Simply click on a question to see its answer:

 For a small fee we can do all of the research necessary into your case(s) and determine if you are eligible for an expungement in Oregon.
 If you decide to move forward with the expungement at the conclusion of the case research, we apply that amount paid for case research to the cost of the expungement.

 We charge per case (regardless of the number of counts in each case) because a separate petition must be filed for each case number; however we do offer discounts if you sign up for more than one case.

-Also, if you are convicted of an additional offense after the offense you are trying to seal, then you must wait ten years from the last offense.
+Also, if you are convicted of an additional offense after the offense you are trying to seal, then you must wait the required waiting period assigned to your level of offense again before filing for expungement.
 ORS 137.225.